 For step by step photo instructions that demonstrate how to transfer an embroidery pattern to dark fabric using this technique, you might like my post ‘How to turn sketches into embroidery motifs‘.

 Trace and tear

 The principle behind this method is to trace off the pattern onto tracing paper, and pin this to your fabric.
 You then stitch through the paper and the fabric together, until the design is complete.
 Finally, you gently pull the tracing paper off, leaving your beautiful embroidered design in place.
-This is currently my preferred method of working, but no doubt I’ll change my mind over time as I try out all these different techniques.
 You do need to be careful when removing the paper that you keep the stitches in tact, and you can buy products like ‘Stitch’n’tear’ which are specifically designed to come away easily when torn.
 You may also find you need a pair of tweezers to remove any tiny bits of paper caught under your stitches.

 I used this method to make my Shooting Star Embroidery Hoop and my Embroidered Heart Charm as part of my Creative Sewing Challenge.
 Take a look to see the results for yourself, the patterns are free to download if you’d like to have a go.

 This method works in a similar way to trace and tear, but you use paper designed to disappear when soaked in water.
 So you trace off the design as above, and attach to your fabric.
 Some papers have an adhesive backing so can be stuck straight onto the fabric which is handy, otherwise you need to pin or tac in place.
 You stitch through the paper and the fabric as before, but this time the paper gets removed by introducing it to water.
 Follow the manufacturer’s guidance to get the best results, remove any excess water and hang up to dry.
 This takes out the more fiddly aspect of tearing away the paper, although you may need to watch out for your needle getting a bit sticky as you sew through due any adhesive backing.